bcgov/rfc-groundwater-forecast/README.md

 This groundwater level model provides forecasts for 14, 30, 60, and 90 days in advance.
 It uses artificial neural networks, a type of machine learning, to relate groundwater levels to historic precipitation, temperature, and snowpack data.
 The model also accounts for recharge lag times, capturing how groundwater responds to hydroclimate data.
 Forecasts provide a range of possible conditions, derived from different combinations of past weather patterns, and are presented as likelihoods of groundwater being above, below, or near normal.
+More information can be found in the [Forecast Model Overview](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/documentation/gw_forecast_overview.pdf).

 Results of the forecast model can be found on the Groundwater Level Drought Forecast [Map](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/outputs/Groundwater_Drought_Forecast_Map.html) and [Report](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/outputs/Groundwater_Drought_Forecast_Report.html).